Sir Alan Budd quits spending body

 Pending the introduction of legislation by the new government, the OBR is operating on an interim basis with the support of staff seconded from the Treasury.

 Under its Terms of Reference, the OBR is itself responsible for proposing how it should be organised and funded on a permanent basis.
-This aspect of Sir Alan's work has not yet been completed.'No disagreement'
+This aspect of Sir Alan's work has not yet been completed.

 Labour peers suggested in parliament that Sir Alan had fallen out with ministers over the degree of independence given to the OBR.